ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

     :author:

         * Name of the entry point authors.
-        * Use a multi-line list if there is more than one author.
+        * This can be a single string or a list of strings.
+Use one list entry per author.
+          If there is only a single author, use a string or a one-element list.

     :options: